Mon - Sat 10AM to 6 PM - Sunday 12PM-5PM

 Investing in brand-new skiing equipment can be expensive, especially if you're just getting started.
 Purchasing used gear offers several advantages:

 1. Affordability: Used equipment is often available at a fraction of the cost of new gear.
-This makes it easier to get started without a significant upfront investment, allowing you to try the sport without committing to expensive purchases.

 2. Sustainability: By choosing used gear, you're contributing to a more sustainable lifestyle.
-Reusing equipment reduces the demand for new products, which decreases the environmental impact associated with manufacturing and shipping.

 4. Less worry about wear and tear: When you're not using brand-new, shiny equipment, you can focus more on enjoying the experience rather than worrying about every scratch or scuff.
-Used gear comes with a built-in sense of freedom—it's meant to be used and enjoyed.

 How to find high-quality used gear

-Each fall, winter, and spring,Durango Outdoor Exchange is packed with used and new gear that will you get on the snow.
+Each fall, winter, and spring,Durango Outdoor Exchange is packed with used and new gear that will get you on the snow.
 At the Exchange you can find:

 • Used cross-country skis for skate, traditional, and backcountry skiing, both with and without bindings, as well as poles